ARMmbed/mbed-os-5-docs/docs/tools/testing/testing_icetea.md

 icetea -m <target> -t <toolchain> --tc <path to testcase>
 ```

 This detects your attached target and drives the test.
-If you need to rerun the test, reset the device with your debugger, run the program and run the same command.
+If you need to rerun the test, then reset the device with your debugger, run the program and run the same command.

 For an explanation of the arguments used in this command, please run `icetea --help`.

-Note that instead of running the test you can also open a serial connection to the target and give the Mbed CLI commands manually.
+Note that instead of running the test, you can also open a serial connection to the target and give the Mbed CLI commands manually.